-Moving expenses which are permitted will be deductible.
+Moving expenses which are permitted on Pa.
+Schedule UE will be deductible.

-(e) EXAMPLE: Auto manufacturers incentive payments paid by or on behalf of any automobile manufacturer, whether directly to individual salespersons or through a dealership are taxable for local earned income tax purposes.

-7. Tips; gratuities; honoraria; financial counseling services allowance; travel allowance; moving allowance and moving expense excess reimbursement; mortgage differential; legal service allowance; grossed up income.
-(Refer to Section 209 for deductions against income).

-8. Fees, include Administrator fee, Director fee, Executor fee, Expert witness fee, Fiduciary fee, Honoraria fee if one's profession is being a professional speaker, Trustee fee, fee received for service performed by taxpayer, fee received for decision made by taxpayer even if it is not considered as self-employment income in the Internal Revenue Code.
-The fees referenced herein involve activity and participation on the part of the taxpayer.

-9. Earnings component of stock option plans when the option is exercised.
-The "earnings component" is considered to be the difference between the stock option price and the fair market value of the stock at the time the option is exercised.

-EXAMPLE: There is a basis under the LTEA for taxing the "earnings component" of stock option plans.
+- (e) EXAMPLE: Auto manufacturers incentive payments paid by or on behalf of any automobile manufacturer, whether directly to individual salespersons or through a dealership are taxable for local earned income/compensation tax purposes. - 8.
+Tips; gratuities; honoraria; financial counseling services allowance; travel allowance; moving allowance; mortgage differential; legal service allowance; grossed up income.
+Reimbursements received in cash, when in excess of allowable business expenses.
+Reimbursements received in cash, when in excess of allowable physical moving expense.
+(Refer to Section 209 for deductions against income). - 9.
+Fees include: Administrator fee, Director fee, Executor fee, Expert witness fee, Fiduciary fee, Honoraria fee (if one's profession is being a professional speaker), Trustee fee, fee received for service performed by taxpayer, and fee received for decision made by taxpayer.
+The fees referenced herein involve activity and participation on the part of the taxpayer. - 10.
+Earnings component of stock option plans when the option is exercised.
+The "earnings component" is considered to be the difference between the stock option price and the fair market value of the stock at the time the option is exercised. - EXAMPLE: There is a basis under the LTEA for taxing the "earnings component" of stock option plans.
 Stock option plans have an earnings component, namely the difference between the option price and the fair market value of stock at the time the option is exercised.
-This difference is to be reported on the taxpayer's W-2 form and is taxable for local earned income tax purposes, upon exercise of the stock option.
+This difference is to be reported on the taxpayer's W-2 form and is taxable for local earned income/compensation tax purposes, upon exercise of the stock option.